-Make a Difference through Teaching with a Master’s and Special Education Credential
+Make a Difference through Teaching with a Master’s Degree and Special Education Teaching Credential

 Develop advanced skills to serve students with special needs.
-The M.A.Ed. in Special Education with Moderate/Severe Disabilities Education Specialist Credential program provides an essential foundation of special education theory, methods, and practical teaching experience.
+The MAEd in Special Education and Extensive Support Needs Education Specialist Credential program provides an essential foundation of special education theory, methods, and practical teaching experience.
 Special education master's candidates explore relevant issues, including behavior support, inclusion strategies, and modified classroom instruction.

 - Meet the need for compassionate professionals to teach students with a variety of strengths and learning styles.